realtradam/RodeoKit/Readme.md

 - [x] Callback event-based input system.
 - [x] Bind inputs(such as character keys) to function pointers.
 Once the key is pressed the function is called.
 - [x] Abstract into "commands" which allows adding functions, adding multiple inputs, and assigning to "scenes" that can be enabled or disabled.
-- [X] Implementing further input abstractions by 4 categories:
+- [X] Implementing further input abstractions by 5 categories:
     - [x] Binary (such as keys on a keyboard, or buttons on a controller)
     - [X] Bounded Range (such as the x and y joysticks on a controller)
+    - [ ] Bounded Magnitude (such as pressure sensitive triggers on a controller)
     - [x] Unbounded Range (such as the x and y mouse delta)
     - [x] Positional (such as the position of a mouse)